-oreilly@ucdavis.edu

-July 26, 2022

-Abstract:
+oreilly@ucdavis.edu September 10, 2022 Abstract:

 The hippocampus plays a critical role in the rapid learning of new episodic memories.
 Many compu- tational models propose that the hippocampus is an autoassociator that relies on Hebbian learning (i.e., “cells that fire together, wire together”).
-However, Hebbian learning is computationally suboptimal as it modifies weights unnecessarily beyond what is actually needed to achieve effective retrieval, causing more interference and resulting in a lower learning capacity.
-Our previous computational models have utilized a powerful, biologically plausible form of error-driven learning in hippocampal CA1 and en- torhinal cortex (EC) (functioning as a sparse autoencoder) by contrasting local activity states at different phases in the theta cycle.
-Based on specific neural data and a recent abstract computational model, we propose a new model called Theremin (Total Hippocampal ERror MINimization) that extends error- driven learning to area CA3 — the mnemonic heart of the hippocampal system.
-In the model, CA3 responds to the EC monosynaptic input prior to the EC disynaptic input through dentate gyrus (DG), giving rise to a temporal difference between these two activation states, which drives error-driven learn-
+However, Hebbian learning is computationally suboptimal as it does not learn in a way that is driven toward, and limited by, the objective of achieving effective re- trieval.
+Thus, Hebbian learning results in more interference and a lower overall capacity.
+Our previous computational models have utilized a powerful, biologically plausible form of error-driven learning in hippocampal CA1 and entorhinal cortex (EC) (functioning as a sparse autoencoder) by contrasting local activity states at different phases in the theta cycle.
+Based on specific neural data and a recent abstract computational model, we propose a new model called Theremin (Total Hippocampal ERror MINimiza- tion) that extends error- driven learning to area CA3 — the mnemonic heart of the hippocampal system.
+In the model, CA3 responds to the EC monosynaptic input prior to the EC disynaptic input through den- tate gyrus (DG), giving rise to a temporal difference between these two activation states, which drives

-ing in the EC→CA3 and CA3↔CA3 projections.
+error-driven learning in the EC→CA3 and CA3↔CA3 projections.
 In effect, DG serves as a teacher to CA3, correcting its patterns into more pattern-separated ones, thereby reducing interference.
-Results showed that Theremin,
+Results

-compared with our original model, has significantly increased capacity and learning speed.
+showed that Theremin, compared with our original Hebbian-based model, has significantly increased capacity and learning speed.
 The model makes several novel predictions that can be tested in future studies.

 Author Summary:

 Exemplified by the famous case of patient H.M.
-(Henry Molaison) who had his hippocampus surgically removed, the hippocampus is critical for learning and remembering about everyday events — what is typ- ically called “episodic memory.”
+(Henry Molaison) whose hippocampus was surgically removed, the hippocampus is critical for learning and remembering everyday events — what is typically called “episodic memory.”
 The dominant theory for how it learns is based on the intuitive principle stated by Donald Hebb in 1949, that neurons that “fire together, wire together” — when two neurons are active at the same time, the strength of their connection increases.
-We show in this paper that using a dif- ferent form of learning based on correcting errors (error-driven learning) results in significantly improved episodic memory function in a biologically-based computational model of the hippocampus.
-This model also provides a significantly better account of behavioral data on the testing effect, where learning by testing with partial cues is better than learning with the complete set of information.
+We show in this paper that using a different form of learning based on correcting errors (error-driven learning) results in significantly improved episodic memory function in a biologically-based computational model of the hippocampus.
+This model also provides a